terrencechambers/react-movie-db/README.md

 To have routing work on Netlify, create _redirects in /build if building out of that or add to /public.
 Add /* /index.html 200 to the _redirect file.

+If using Netlify, set the REACT_APP_API_KEY as the new variable in Advanced building settings when setting up the build commands.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!